-Sabrina The Teenage Witch!
-Here's Everything You Need To Know About The Netflix Reboot
+Netflix's 'Chilling Adventures Of Sabrina': Cast, Trailers, Episodes, Premiere Date And More

-Netflix are cooking up a potion to make all of our childhood dreams come true.
+Netflix are cooking up a potion to make all of our childhood dreams come true, and the official trailer for the extremely dark looking 'Sabrina' is finally here... warning, it looks creepy AF.

-Sabrina The Teenage Witch is coming back, yup, you read that correctly.
-You will genuinely be able to see a fresh re-imagining of everyone's favourite witch on Netflix soon!
+'The Chilling Adventures of Sabrina' has arrived!
+You will genuinely be able to see a fresh re-imagining of 'Sabrina And The Teenage Witch' on Netflix soon, but before you expect to see that charming lil' comedy show you remember from your childhood, you may want to prepare yourself- because the reboot is pretty damn dark.

 > QUIZ: Tell Us Which Of These Shows You've Finished & We'll Give You Your Netflix BFF